Enelg52/OffensiveGo/README.md

 ### Compilation

 - Use `go build file.go` for compilation.
-- Omit debug symbols and strip the symbol table. it can also reduce binary size by about 30% : `go build -ldflags="-s -w" file.go`
+- Omit debug symbols and strip the symbol table. it can also reduce binary size by about 30% : ```bash go build -ldflags="-s -w" file.go```
-- Hide console, to avoid Go program displaying console windows on execution : `go build -ldflags -H=windowsgui rshell.go`
+- Hide console, to avoid Go program displaying console windows on execution : ````bash go build -ldflags -H=windowsgui rshell.go```

 ### Assembly in Go